 and I will be their God, and they shall be My people.

 Israel’s God will be personal with His people.

 None of them shall teach his neighbor, and none his brother,

 In the Millennium there will be no need for the believer to teach believer because all will know Him in the age where Christ will be King Jesus.
 The Greek in these words is emphatic negation; this will definitely not happen.

 ‘Know the Lord,’ for all shall know Me, from the least of them to the greatest of them.

 In the future Millennium, the entire nation will know God because they will not have any need of any intermediation on their behalf.
 They will possess direct relationship with God.
 It will not be necessary to share the gospel because everyone will be a believer.
 In that age knowledge will not be the exclusive possession of priests but for the general population as well.

 Not only are Christians saved by grace, but we are sustained by grace.

-The New Covenant enables people desire to fellowship with God and power to do His will.
-The New Covenant functioned under an internal principle, not external laws.
-Under the New the dynamics are relational.
+The new covenant gives people desire to fellowship with God and the power to do His will.
+The new covenant functions under an internal principle, not external laws.
+Under the new, the dynamics are relational.
 Under this new capacity, people will both desire and have the capacity to do God’s will (Php 2:12, 13).